A Study Guide

 I did an introductory Italian class from Pimsleur before a trip to Italy, and found Pimsleur's approach to be quite good.
 It was 20 lessons of 30 minutes each.

-A basic and cheap grammar reference also makes sense, see the one available at right.
+A basic and cheap grammar reference also makes sense, such as the one sold by Dover.

 How does this course compare to Pimsleur?